aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module4/README.md

         }
     }

 The key takeaway from the command output is the time the task spent in the prepare, transfer and verify stages (PrepareDuration, TransferDuration, and VerifyDuration, respectively).
-The numbers are in milliseconds, so you can see that the task spent **3.4** seconds in the prepare phse, **77** seconds in the transfer phase, and **13.4** seconds in the verify phase.
+The numbers are in milliseconds, so you can see from the above output that the task spent **3.4** seconds in the prepare phse, **77** seconds in the transfer phase, and **13.4** seconds in the verify phase.

 ## Module Summary